 Continue reading “You Need a Budget – How to Budget”

 Many people have life insurance.
-One of the best reasons for life insurance is if people are depending on your income.
+One of the best reasons for itis if people are depending on your income.
 If you pass away or are unable to generate that income, the life insurance can come into play to help the people that are dependent on you.
 This will not last for life but can be of great help.

 So, let’s see how to account for it!

-Continue reading “How to Account for Life Insurance in Your Net Worth”
+Continue reading “How to correctly account for Life Insurance in Your Net Worth”

 Update: I changed the way I am accounting for my life insurance, this gives me a savings rate of 4.2% now.
 It is still a very bad month.